sac3g15/CoastSat_noc/README.md

 There are additional parameters (`min_beach_size`, `buffer_size`, `min_length_sl`, `cloud_mask_issue` and `sand_color`) that can be tuned to optimise the shoreline detection in a specific area.

-### 3.1 Create a coordinate list of regions of interest at study site - already got a set of coordinates?
-[Move to section 3.3](https://github.com/sac3g15/coastsat_noc#33begin-processing)
+### 3.1 Create a coordinate list of regions of interest at study site

-**Coordinates are in the form; top left, top right, bottom right, bottom left, top left** This section demonstrates a simple way to create a coordinate list of a study area needed for the code above.
+**Already got a set of coordinates?
+[Move to section 3.3](https://github.com/sac3g15/coastsat_noc#33begin-processing) - Coordinates are in the form; top left, top right, bottom right, bottom left, top left**

+This section demonstrates a simple way to create a coordinate list of a study area needed for the code above.
 It creates boxes around the coastline which are used as the limits to download a subset of satellite images.
 The coastline can be manually delineated if a small study area is here a country-scale analysis, likewise, the user can digitise ROI's (smaller than 100km2) instead of following the code below.

 ```diff